plger/RNAontheBENCH/README.md

 - accuracy metrics based on feature-wise z-scores across samples, in order to assess differential expression accuracy.

 This help will guide you through its main usage.

+**NB:** The original server hosting some of the data and application has been shut down; if you need any of the data, please contact the authors.